Your cookie preferences

 The charge is to book (rather than carry out) a new mortgage valuation.
 Some lenders label it as a reservation fee, as it’s used to secure a particular rate before you go through the full application process.
 This fee is usually non-refundable, and typically in the region of £100 - £300.

-Leaving a deal early to save money on a more competitive rates is less possible in the current market than it was in previous years, as many people will be remortgaging onto higher rates when their deal comes to an end.
+Leaving a deal early to save money by moving onto a more competitive rate is less possible in the current market than it was in previous years, as many people will be remortgaging onto higher rates when their deal comes to an end.
 That said, it may be possible to make savings in certain circumstances, for example, if your property value has risen dramatically.

-If your deal is due to end, then it's arguably still cheaper to pay the costs associated with remortgaging, rather than being stuck on a high SVR.
+If your deal is due to end, then it's arguably still cheaper to pay the costs associated with remortgaging today, rather than being stuck on a high SVR.
 It may also be possible to save on remortgage costs with a product transfer to another deal in your existing lender's range.